Undistraction/warp-grid/README.md

 }
 ```

-All curves are represented by cubic Bezier curves:
+All curves are represented by cubic Bézier curves:

 ```typeScript
 const curve = {